 (Helpful hints for preventing problems)

-- Babies should always sleep on their backs to decrease the chance of SIDS.
+- Infants should always sleep on their backs to decrease the chance of SIDS.

-- Don't allow your baby to hold their bottle or take it to bed.
+- Don't allow your baby to hold his bottle or take it to bed.

 Check your child's temperature if he feels warm or is acting ill.
 If your child is acting ill or you have concerns, contact your physician.
+A fever is a temperature of 100.4 or higher, taken rectally.
 Remember, a fever is a common side effect of the immunizations given at two months.
 There is no need to contact your physician when fever is associated with immunizations, unless your child appears ill.
+Fevers due to vaccines last 24-48 hours.
+If it is lasting longer than that your baby should be seen.

-Babies have sensitive skin and frquently develop transient rashes.
+Babies have sensitive skin and frequently develop transient rashes.

 Bowel movements are highly variable in frequency, amount, color and consistency.
-Each baby is defferent.
+Each baby is different.

 - Remember to use a car seat at all times.